 To achieve the Company's objectives, we need a highly talented and seasoned management team with the integrity, skills and dedication necessary to oversee a dynamic and growing organization and the vision to anticipate and respond to future market developments.
-Our executives must be capable of fulfilling the Company's long-term business strategy, including the launch of two new products, the CyberKnife M6 Series and the TomoTherapy H Series Systems, into the market.
+Our executives must be capable of fulfilling the Company's long-term business strategy, including expanding the growth of our products into the market.

-The overarching compensation philosophy approved by the Compensation Committee for fiscal 2013 was to maintain an executive compensation program that emphasizes pay for performance, drives business growth and links stockholder value and executive interests.
+The overarching compensation philosophy approved by the Compensation Committee for fiscal 2014, consistent with prior years, was to maintain an executive compensation program that emphasizes pay for performance, drives business growth and links stockholder value and executive interests.